 17. All Stars 5

 Despite Jujubee's endlessly hilarious talking-head moments and some seriously next-level fashions, the hype for a fifth All Stars season faded almost as soon as it began airing.
-There had never been a more obvious winner from the star than in this season, which took away from the intrigue.
+There had never been a more obvious winner from the start than in this season, which took away from the intrigue.
 Plus, the big drama at the center of the season felt calculatingly produced, over-long, and in the end, just pointless.

 16. Season 7